Yti890/Discord-Module/README/README.DF.md

 And remember that I do not take responsibility for what is said here and what you will do with it; you are doing it at your own risk.

-Maybe i fix that, but i'm not sure.

 <h2 align="center">Network DNS ( Linux )</h2>

 ## You may need to configure the DNS to get it to work, but this is not mandatory.
 However, if the workaround does not work, I recommend doing as written.